Arithmetic geometry of toric varieties. Metrics, measures and heights: Positivity properties of -Cartier divisors

-Many geometric properties of the pair $(X_\Sigma, D_\Psi)$ can be read directly from $\Psi$.
-For instance, $\mathcal{O}(D_\Psi)$ is generated by global sections if and only if the function $\Psi$ is concave, and the line bundle $\cO(D_\Psi)$ is ample if and only if $\Psi$ is strictly concave on $\Sigma $.
-In the latter case, the fan $\Sigma $ agrees with the polyhedral complex $\Pi (\Psi )$ (Definition \ref{def:29}) and the pair $(X_\Sigma, D_\Psi)$ is completely determined by $\Psi $.
+In the latter case, the fan $\Sigma $ agrees with the polyhedral complex $\Pi (\Psi )$ (Definition~\ref{def:29}) and the pair $(X_\Sigma, D_\Psi)$ is completely determined by $\Psi $.
 Thus, the variety $X_{\Sigma }$ is projective if and only if the fan $\Sigma $ is complete and regular (Definition \ref{def:54}).

 We associate to $\Psi$ the subset of $M_\R$ \nomenclature[g0423]{$\Delta_\Psi$}{polytope associated to a virtual support function}

 This set is either empty or a lattice polytope.
 When $\cO(D_{\Psi })$ is generated by global sections, the polytope $\Delta _{\Psi }$ agrees with $\Stab(\Psi )$, and $\Psi$ is the support function of $\Delta _{\Psi }$.